oscarmickelin/fle_3d/README.md

 All arguments to FLEBasis3D:

-N               size of volume to be expanded
+N        &emsp;&emsp;&emsp;       size of volume to be expanded

-bandlimit       bandlimit parameter (scaled so that N is max suggested)
+bandlimit   &emsp;&emsp;&emsp;    bandlimit parameter (scaled so that N is max suggested)

-eps             requested relative precision
+eps        &emsp;&emsp;&emsp;     requested relative precision

-maxitr          maximum number of iterations for the expand method
+maxitr    &emsp;&emsp;&emsp;      maximum number of iterations for the expand method

-maxfun          maximum number of basis functions to use
+maxfun    &emsp;&emsp;&emsp;      maximum number of basis functions to use

-mode            choose either "real" or "complex" output, using either real-valued or complex-valued basis functions
+mode     &emsp;&emsp;&emsp;       choose either "real" or "complex" output, using either real-valued or complex-valued basis functions
                 sph_harm_solver solver to use for spherical harmonics expansions.
                 Choose either "nvidia_torch" or "FastTransforms.jl".

-reduce_memory   If True, reduces the number of radial points in defining
+reduce_memory  &emsp;&emsp;&emsp; If True, reduces the number of radial points in defining
                 NUFFT grids, and does an alternative interpolation to compensate.
 To reproduce the tables and figures of the paper, set this to False.